-A selection of some of our favourite products have just launched on Rose Crosby, a luxury retail platform offering sustainable beauty, fashion and homeware from around the world.
-In celebration of our arrival, here's a short Q&A with the forward thinking and chic founder of this brand, Lauren Kirloskar.
+A selection of some of our favorite products have just launched on Rose Crosby, a luxury retail platform offering sustainable beauty, fashion and homeware from around the world.
+In celebration of our arrival, here's a short Q&A with the forward-thinking and chic founder of this brand, Lauren Kirloskar.

 The origins of Rose Crosby were multifaceted for me.
 I noticed a niche in the market for a relevant and curated platform that truly underscored the intersection of the beauty, home and fashion industries.
 It's also imperative to change the way we shop – as climate change is one of the most pressing challenges of our generation – and I wanted to make that a cornerstone of Rose Crosby.
 Finally, the global element of our brand was a way to underscore inclusivity as a fundamental value of our company.
 In many ways, Rose Crosby is a representation of interests and causes that are significant to me.